 Our executive total compensation program currently consists of three principal components: base salary, annual performance bonuses (if approved by the compensation committee or board of directors, as applicable) and long-term incentive compensation, currently in the form of stock options and RSU awards which are subject to time-based vesting.
+The compensation committee takes a holistic approach to compensation to ensure the aggregate level of pay across all of the pay elements (base, total cash, long-term incentives) is meeting the company's desired objectives for each executive officer.

 We also offer our executive officers severance benefits upon certain types of involuntary terminations in connection with a change in control under our change in control plan.
 Finally, the named executive officers have the opportunity to participate in the company's 2007 Employee Stock Purchase Plan, as amended and restated, or the ESPP, as described below, and other benefits generally available to all employees in their respective countries of employment, which include, for all U.S.-based employees, the opportunity to participate in the Jazz Pharmaceuticals, Inc. 401(k) Plan, or the 401(k) Plan.
 Each component of compensation is evaluated based on the factors discussed below.